4 Nov 2022

 Residential tenancies differ across jurisdictions but generally take two forms:

 Fixed-term tenancy: A rental agreement that lasts for a specific duration (typically one year).
 In some jurisdictions like the United Kingdom, these automatically convert into periodic tenancies upon expiry unless ended by notice.

 Periodic tenancy: A rental agreement with no fixed length.
 It automatically renews at the end of each stipulated period and is ended by giving notice.
 These tenancies are suitable for short-term plans.

 A residential tenancy may be validly established by oral means and without legal consultation.
-However, use of a written tenancy agreement is the norm for the many benefits which accompany it.
-It provides a record of the exact agreements between the landlord and tenant regarding use of the property, which upholds the certainty of any agreements and reduces the likelihood of future disputes.
+However, the use of a written tenancy agreement is the norm for the many benefits which accompany it.
+It provides a record of the exact agreements between the landlord and tenant regarding the use of the property, which upholds the certainty of any agreements and reduces the likelihood of future disputes.
 It may also give effect to special agreements between parties, such as rent-free periods or custom termination arrangements.

 Additionally, it allows all parties to understand their respective rights and responsibilities regarding the property.
 For tenants, this might include important information such as the need for proper upkeep of the property, or responsibility for payment of utility/management bills.
 Likewise, landlords may also be responsible for conducting repairs or paying applicable taxes for the property.

 If a tenancy agreement is poorly drafted, both landlords and tenants may find themselves burdened by unforeseen obligations without proper recourse.
-In some cases, landlords may even become liable to third parties for breaches committed by their tenant.
+In some cases, landlords may even become liable to third parties for breaches committed by their tenants.